dotnet/docs/docs/framework/wcf/how-to-create-a-wcf-client.md

     4. Save the solution by selecting **File** > **Save All**.

-3. Add a service reference to the calculator service.
+3. Add a service reference to the calculator service:

    1. In the **Solution Explorer** window, select the **References** folder under the **GettingStartedClient** project, and then select **Add Service Reference** from the shortcut menu.